Notre-Dame de Clignancourt: Chapel of the Virgin

+Art and Decoration

 The church still contains paintings and frescos by prominent 19th-century artists, including Romain Cazes and Félix-Joseph Barrias, and a large marble sculpture depicting the Pietà.
 The stained glass windows in the lower part of the church are largely from the Art Deco period.
 The windows in the choir, depicting the Holy Trinity and the Litany of Loreto, were made by Jacques Le Chevallier in the 1970s.